JackChilds/jsmysqldb/README.md

 Follow the instructions below to get started

 1. Copy the contents of the /dist/server/ folder onto your server
-2. Edit lines 16 to 20 of database.php that you copied onto the server, filling it out with the details of your mysql server
+2. In your web browser navigate to the install folder that you just added in step 1 (install is located inside /dist/server/), fill out the details of your server and then remove the install directory from your server
-3. Edit the settings.json file that you copied to the server (see the settings section below)
-4. Link to the JS file 'database.js' in your HTML body section
+3. Link to the JS file 'database.js' in the HTML body section of your website that you would like to connect from
-5. See examples to get started with reading your databases
+4. See the examples section to get started with reading your databases

 ## Settings